10-Minute Talks: Dark data

-In this talk David Hand explores dark data in the context of COVID-19 and the many ways in which we can be blind to missing data and how that can lead us to conclusions and actions that are mistaken, dangerous, or even disastrous.
-He also outlines how the pandemic has raised awareness of the importance of valid, relevant, timely, and accurate data and even how dark data can be used to our advantage, leading to greater understanding and better decision-making.
+Professor David Hand FBA explores dark data in the context of COVID-19,the many ways in which we can be blind to missing data, and how that can lead us to conclusions and actions that are mistaken, dangerous, or even disastrous.

 Hello, my name's David Hand and I'm a Fellow of the British Academy and Emeritus Professor of Mathematics at Imperial College, London, where I previously held the chair of statistics.
 Today, I'm going to say a little bit about data science.

 Data science has become a hot topic in recent years.
 It promises to revolutionise the world we live in, bringing economic, social and health benefits.
 But in the past few months, nowhere has the central role of data become more apparent than in the COVID-19 pandemic.
 Policies, decisions and planning, all balancing health impact against economic impact, must be based on comparing what we think will happen if we take no action, with what we think will happen if we do take action and indeed, on comparing expected outcomes under different actions.
 All of this is predicated on having a good understanding of the disease and that understanding is in turn based on high-quality data.
 Good, accurate and timely data are critical for reacting to and managing the pandemic.